Miagato99/pokemon_website_list/README.md

-This project is a modern Pokédex web application built using Next.js 13, featuring a hybrid routing approach with both the app and pages directories.
-It leverages TypeScript for type safety, SCSS for styling, and the PokéAPI to fetch and display data about Pokémon.
+This project is a modern Pokédex web application built using Next.js 13, featuring a hybrid routing approach with both the app and pages directories.It leverages TypeScript for type safety, SCSS for styling, and the PokéAPI to fetch and display data about Pokémon.
 ## Key Features:
 - Pokémon Listing: Presents a paginated list of Pokémon with their images and names.
 - Detailed Views: Provides detailed information for each Pokémon, including types, abilities, stats, and more.